yce6db/spsatuva.github.io/_pages/phys1910/about.md

 title: PHYS 1910
 ---

-# PHYS 1910 - Introduction to Physics Research
+# PHYS 1930 - Physics in the 21st Century

-PHYS 1910 is a student-run course meant to introduce physics majors to the variety of research opportunities available to them within physics.
-The course is a run as a speaker series, featuring a talk from a professor in the UVA Physics Department about the research they perform and the research opportunities they have for students enrolled in this course.
+PHYS 1930 is a 2-credit seminar course held during the Fall which is intended to help students get a grasp on what a physics major is about, along with what research is being performed in the physics department.
+The course features guest lectures by various professors in the department, who will discuss research opportunities in their field.
+Enrolling in PHYS 1930 will help you meet many of the professors in the department and will help break the ice in introducing yourself.

+/*

 Speakers in the series are drawn from both experimental and theoretical diciplines of the main areas of physics research currently being pursued at UVA:
 - Atomic, Molecular, and Optical (AMO) Physics
 - Condensed Matter Physics
 - High Energy Physics